dbeurle/neon/README.md

 ## Contributions

-Many thanks to the contributors of ideas, code and theoretical discussions to
+Many thanks to the contributors of ideas, code and theoretical discussions:
-* Shadi Alameddin
+* Shadi Alameddin (code reviews, verification, bug reports, theoretical and code contributions, damage model)
-* Shannon Beurle
+* Shannon Beurle (documentation, quality, beam properties and tests)
+* Patricio Rodrigeuz (pyramid shape functions and quadrature)

 If you are missing please open an issue and I'll happily add you to the list.